 - Paste the copied embed URL in the iframe URL box.
 You can also enter a name for the calendar in the Title box.
 The calendar should automatically appear below.
 If an error message appears, ensure that you are logged into the associated Google account on the same browser, or set your calendar to public under Calendar Settings.
 Finally, click Close.

 - Click and drag the tab at the bottom of the module to adjust its size if necessary.
 You can also move the calendar anywhere on your screen, modify the date range, and select a weekly or monthly view, among other options.

 While Google Calendar can be easily integrated with copy and paste, if you are unfamiliar with HTML you might be unsure how to further capitalize on this feature.
 That’s why we’ll be sharing some basic, ready-to-use templates that you can simply copy and paste into your dashboard.
 Stay tuned to the blog for more, and please let us know what types of templates you’d like to see.

 In the meantime, if you are familiar with HTML, the custom module’s possibilities are endless.
+In fact, don’t miss this post on how to make video part of your internal communication strategy.
 You can read more about the dynamic values available for the module in our help documentation, or shoot us any questions via our in-app chat.